stalniy/casl/packages/casl-vue/README.md

 Vue.use(abilitiesPlugin, ability)
 ```

-Alternatively, you can just update existing instance, for example, in `SignIn.vue` component when receive rules list from server API (or other sources).
+Alternatively, you can just update an existing instance, for example, in the `SignIn.vue` component when receiving a rules list from a server API (or other sources).

 ```html
 <template>